timothyylim/imperial-exam-solutions/CO526-Databases/2015_Past_Paper.md

 FROM airline
 EXCEPT
 SELECT acode
-FROM serves JOIN (SELECT *
+FROM airport AS airportA JOIN (SELECT *
-                  FROM airport AS airportA
+                               FROM airport AS airportB
-                  JOIN airport AS airportB
+                               JOIN serves
-                  ON airportA.isocode = airportB.isocode) AS ports
+                               ON pcode2 = airportB.pcode) AS ports
                          ON pcode1 = airportA.pcode
-            AND pcode2 = airportB.pcode
+                         AND airportA.iso_code = ports.iso_code

 ```
 -------------------------------------------------------------------------------
 Question 1 c) iii)